 No Separate Volume Settings for Speaker and Headphones

 Does not remember separate volume settings for the built in speaker and headphones.
-So be careful when you decide to switch from loudspeaker listening to earphones, since the speaker generally requires a higher volume setting than do headphones.
-Turn the volume down before plugging the headphones in; else, you may be startled at how loud the audio content will be in your ears.
+So be careful when switching from loudspeaker listening to earphones.
+Why?
+Because the speaker generally requires a higher volume setting than the headphones.
+So turn the volume down before plugging the headphones in.
+Otherwise the loudness may startle you and hurt your ears.

 Needs Authorization Key to Play NLS Talking Books

-To play NLS books, requires authorizing user key files (obtained through NLS and Humanware) be installed.
+To play NLS books, requires authorizing user key files.
+You get these files from NLS and Humanware.

 No More Firmware Releases for the Victor Reader 303 Stream